MODERN SLAVERY STATEMENT

 Belkin Group’s mandatory training must be completed by all employees annually and is designed to ensure all employees understand their obligations under the Employee Code of Conduct.
 For employees and managers who work in global supply chain roles, specific training relating to identifying and combatting the risks of modern slavery and human trafficking is provided.
 All the training is delivered to employees in a diverse range of mediums such as online courses, in-person meetings with management and written resources.
 The purpose of training is to educate the managers and employees of the Belkin Group to identify potential risks, especially during the supplier selection process.

-In the fiscal year 2020, Belkin Group identified 67% of its supplier audits were done via a combination of 3rd party audits and/or internal audits within the last two (2) years.
+In this reporting period (which is fiscal year 2021), Belkin Group identified 65.7% of its supplier audits were done via a combination of 3rd party audits and/or internal audits within the last two (2) years.
 Both audit types include the ability for corrective actions to be identified and mitigated.
 The ultimate goal of Belkin Group is to have 100% of its suppliers audited via independent 3rd party auditors in the near future.